mzupan/kubernetes/cluster/addons/registry/auth/README.md

 ### Prepare Htpasswd Secret

 Please generate your own htpasswd file.
 Assuming the file you generated is `htpasswd`.
 Creating secret to hold htpasswd...
+One thing to note is use the `-B` flag when generating a htpasswd entry.
+Docker registry only accepts bcrypt formats.
 ```console
 $ kubectl --namespace=kube-system create secret generic registry-auth-secret --from-file=htpasswd=htpasswd
 ```